Buying mortgage protection insurance in Ireland should be quite straightforward.

 You do so by signing a Deed of Assignment (this will be in your legal pack) and by completing a Notice of Assignment (also in your legal pack that you’ll get with your mortgage loan offer).

-The bank sends the completed Notice of Assignment to the insurance company where you bought your mortgage protection.
+The bank sends the completed Notice of Assignment to the insurance company where you bought your mortgage protection policy.

 The insurer then writes a letter to your bank confirming that the bank is now the owner of your policy.